 Sandra Rogers is the instructional designer, content developer, and trainer at Spring Hill College.
-She's a doctoral candidate in Instructional Design and Development at the University of South Alabama (USA).
+She recently completed the doctorate program in Instructional Design and Development at the University of South Alabama (USA).
 Her dissertation was on the use of massively multiplayer online role-playing games with language learning optimizing activities to improve English language learners' grammar, listening, reading, and vocabulary.
 Her other research interests are e-learning, Ignatian pedagogy, and problem-solving.

 Contact the instructional design team if you have a technological integration question for your online, hybrid, or face-to-face courses.
 See contact information in the sidebar.
 Open a ticket via SchoolDude Incident and select either LMS for learning management system, Online Class, Surveys, or Training from the menu provided.
 The Spring Hill College (SHC) Help Desk is assigning these tickets to the instructional design team.
 We endeavor to resolve your issues in a timely manner.

 Instructional design (ID) encompasses a wide array of activities to improve human performance, learning, products, processes, and overall return on investments.
 ID includes the use of research, theory, and common sense.
 Instructional designers work closely with organizations and subject matter experts to solve problems, determine needs, improve outcomes, and/or find opportunities through systematic analysis and model-based approaches.
 For example, before producing a learning object, designers will systematically breakdown the skills, subskills, and entry level skills of a learning task for analysis to inform design decisions.